svetoch-dev/rod/docs/design/tf-module-structure.md

 ## Desired state

-One way to fix current state issues is to introduce a new intermediate module that will abstract away cloud specific implementation
+One way to fix issues in current tf modules structure is to introduce a new intermediate module that will abstract away cloud specific implementation

 ```
                                                                |                           -> tf-modules/aws/s3